 Asthma is a chronic disease that cannot be cured but can be managed.
 Preventing symptoms is one of the best ways to manage your child’s asthma.
 Your child’s doctor will probably recommend the flu and pneumococcal shots as part of an ongoing treatment plan.

-4. Many children skipped wellness visits and vaccines last year due to the COVID-19 pandemic.
+4. Many children have skipped wellness visits and vaccines due to the COVID-19 pandemic.

 5. These shots are some of the best ways to protect your child with asthma and other people.